andrecossa5/nf-MiTo/docs/INFER_other_scLT.md

 as before.

 # RedeeM data
-Finally, we take care of the RedeeM data.
-Here, we will follow the recipe from [Lareau et al.,](https://github.com/caleblareau/redeem-reanalysis-reproducibility), for the sample `Young1.T1.HSC.Consensus.final`:
+For Redeem data, we will follow the recipe from [Lareau et al.,](https://github.com/caleblareau/redeem-reanalysis-reproducibility), for the sample `Young1.T1.HSC.Consensus.final`.

 First, we download the data, and inspect its content: